atomt/acne/README.md

 Everyone and their dog is writing ACME/Lets Encrypt clients in all the hip languages nowadays.
 But I'm not seeing anything in Perl!
 So I'm going to fix that..

-OK, mostly it is for me to learn how ACME works, but it might become something interesting.
+OK, so mostly it is for me to learn how ACME works, but it might become something interesting.

 Focus is currently on the core/protocol libraries.
 Documentation is completely absent while the basics gets fleshed out.